cotsog/WordPress-Pantheon/setup.md

 2. Config values.

-These are found in the `private` folder.
+These are found in the `Dev Scripts` folder.

 </body>
 </html>